 Install a serial terminal emulator application in your host computer:

 To start the serial application, the parameters must be correctly set.
-The table below presents them:
+From GTKTerm menu, select configuration->port:

 Power-on the embedded system.
 Messages will immediately start to be printed to the serial terminal.
 When the module finishes booting, you will have a terminal such as from the image below.
 This means that you have access to the serial terminal of the system, and that it has Windows CE pre-installed.
 In the next section, you will update the module OS to Linux.